nlpnlpnlp/BINGO/README.md

 ## 📚 Datasets
 Following previous research, to obtain BeerAdvocate, and HotelReview benchmarks which are all publicly available.
+- ✅ Beer-Apperance.
+- ✅ Beer-Aroma.
+- ✅ Beer-Palate.
+- ✅ Hotel-Location.
-- ✅ BeerAdvocate.
+- ✅ Hotel-Service.
-- ✅ HotelReview.
+- ✅ Hotel-Cleanliness.

 ## 🚀 Running example
 ### Beer-Aroma